mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## [1] 5322.6

-\#Import and view \#I will import the 2019 precipitation sheet, clean its column names, and examine the structure, head, and tail of the data set. \#Then, I will view the data set
+\#Import and view

+I will import the 2019 precipitation sheet, clean its column names, and examine the structure, head, and tail of the data set.

+Then, I will view the data set.

 ``` r
 df_four = read_excel("Trash-Wheel-Collection-Totals-7-2020-2.xlsx", sheet = "2019 Precipitation")